 The survey also revealed some of the challenges that the Gen Y buyers were known to experience.
 Up to 72.4% of the Generation Y members who participated in the survey reported that they were discouraged by barriers such as down payments, affordability and mortgage rules which kept on changing.
 Around 45.8% were discouraged by the mortgage rules and it affected their ability to put up a down payment.
 63.8% were willing to put up to 20% down payment to help them purchase a new property.
 Up to 67% of the funds used for down payments were due to come from savings, family gifts as well as RRSP contributions.

 In the survey conducted by Better Homes and Gardens in 2012, it was established that the members of Generation X and Y had creative ways of dealing with these hurdles.
 Some decided to stay home longer to save more money while others decided to take up an extra job.

 Backman Beharry and McNair were able to purchase a home of their choice by coming up with a legal basement meant to help them offset the extra debt incurred.
 This actually helped them to acquire property in the inner city where rates were quite high.

-As much as the intentions to purchase a home have dropped to 22% from 31% last year, up to 89% of Alberta residents still feel that getting a home is a great investment.
+As much as the intentions to purchase a home has dropped to 22% from 31% last year, up to 89% of Alberta residents still feel that getting a home is a great investment.
 Up to 49 percent of the respondents from Alberta felt that the housing market was well balanced.
 This was the case when it was compared to the national average which was 40 percent.

 The changes in the rules regulating mortgages have forced Alberta residents to rethink their decisions to purchase homes.
 Some have also been affected by the economic challenges they go through.
-The positive news is that a good number of the Alberta home owners are sure about their ability to take care of their mortgage debts.
+The positive news is that a good number of the Alberta homeowners are sure about their ability to take care of their mortgage debts.